Ria424/developers-animatesdk-docs/SymbolItem_object/SymbolItem2.md

 #### Description

-Method; exports the symbol item to a SWF file.
+Method; Exports the symbol item to a SWF file.

 #### Example